Fred Harris (British politician)

 Frederic Walter Harris (6 March 1915 – 4 January 1979) was a British politician and businessman.
 He was Conservative Member of Parliament in Croydon between 1948 and 1970.

+Early career

 Fred Harris was born in Balham, South London, and educated at Belmont College, Streatham.
 After working for a period in local government, he founded his own business with money invested by Sir Sydney Marshall.
 Marshall's Malted Milk was set up in Clapham but soon moved to Croydon.
 The company expanded and during World War II making a range of foodstuffs.
 Harris made his fortune.
 The company became Marshall's Universal Ltd, then was publicly listed.
 By 1965, the company had fourteen subsidiaries in Britain and East Africa, working in engineering, vehicles, canning, food manufacture and farming.
 It had an annual turnover of £5 million; Harris remained Chairman of every company, even as MP.